 Patients diagnosed with depression by psychiatrists and judged to be IFN-ineligible by the investigator.
 Patients with mild to moderate, stable depression at screening were eligible for inclusion in the study.
+Define to moderate price by performing diabates on the study.

-Patients with current or prior hypertension, diabetes, autoimmune disease, or thyroid dysfunction etc., requiring medication who were judged to be IFN-ineligible by the investigator.
+165) Patients with current or prior hypertension, diabetes, autoimmune disease, or thyroid dysfunction etc., requiring medication who were judged to be IFN-ineligible by the investigator.
 Patients with mild or moderate, stable conditions were eligible for inclusion in the study.
 Patients with severe or unstable (poor control etc., in spite of medication therapy) conditions were excluded.

-Elderly (≥65 years) patients judged to be IFN-ineligible by the investigator based on health status, laboratory findings, or co-morbidities etc.
+166) Elderly (\geq 65 years) patients judged to be IFN-ineligible by the investigator based on health status, laboratory findings, or co-morbidities etc.